Zachary Lagha: 2025–26 season: Milano Cortina Olympics

 Lajoie/Lagha opened their season in early October by winning gold at the 2025 Budapest Trophy.

 Later that month, they went on to place third at 2025 Skate Canada International, edging out USA's Christina Carreira and Anthony Ponomarenko for the bronze.
 “Today felt very good.
 We were really connected and enjoyed the moment,” said Lajoie after the Free Dance.
 “The crowd was amazing, so it really helped to enjoy the performance."
 However, Lagha was irked by the "exclamation" points they received in the protocols for their performances.

 Two weeks later, the team took silver at 2025 Skate America.
 “We’re very proud and happy with our skate and the result,” said Lajoie after the free dance.
 “It means a lot for us to finish second here.
 We worked really hard in between Skate Canada and Skate America."

+In January, Lajoie/Lagha competed at the 2026 Canadian Championships, winning the silver medal behind Gilles/Poirier.
+"It went very well," said Lagha after the free dance.
+"We were very nervous.
+The training was going so well and we really wanted to like give a good performance to the crowd and our coaches, and for ourselves too.
+So, I'm really happy about how we managed to deal with the nerves again."
+They were subsequently named to the 2026 Winter Olympic team.

+On 7 February, Lajoie/Lagha partook in the 2026 Winter Olympics Figure Skating Team Event, competing in the free dance segment.
+They placed third and earned a season's best score.
+"It felt really good!" said Lajoie after their performance.
+"Really, when before we went out, we realized, ‘oh my God, it’s the Olympics!
+But the feeling when the music started was pretty amazing."